-The God of War series’ main character Kratos seems to have had a re-think on where he fits in, since in this new God of War title he has moved from the sunny islands of Greece and headed over to Scandinavia to cause some trouble there, which evidently sees a shift in the direction of the mythology in the game from Ancient Greek to Norse.
-God of War is available now on PlayStation 4.
+Kratos, the protagonist of the God of War series, appears to have changed his mind about where he belongs because, in this new God of War game, he has left the warm islands of Greece and traveled to Scandinavia to cause trouble.
+This indicates that the game’s mythology has shifted from Ancient Greek to Norse.
+God of War is now accessible on the PS4.

-God of War may be mighty; however, it seems to be hiding behind Far Cry 5 at number two which is holding off all other competition.
+God of War could be powerful, but it looks to be lagging behind Far Cry 5, which is fending off all other competitors, at number two.

-Also for the second week running Crash Bandicoot N.Sane has enjoyed solid sales and is firmly seated at the number seven position.
+Crash Bandicoot N.Sane has also achieved strong sales for the second week and is firmly positioned at the number seven spot.

 PS4 Climbers – Moving on Up